daz-codes/daz.codes/pages/blog/ruby-number-methods.md

 ## `gcd` and `lcm`

-These stand for *greatest common divisor* and *lowes common multiple* respetively.
+These stand for *greatest common divisor* and *lowest common multiple* respectively.

 The GCD of two (or more) numbers is the highest number that is a divisor (or factor) of all the numbers provided, so for example: